sarahbinaz1020/read-me-generator/ReadMe2.md

 ## License

-This project is licensed under the  license.
+This project is licensed under the apache license.

 ## Contributing